Table of Contents

 Chapter 7 Bankruptcy

 Also known as “straight bankruptcy” or “liquidation bankruptcy,” Chapter 7 bankruptcy is the most common type of bankruptcy.
-It entails the selling or “liquidating” of an individual or business’s assets to distribute to creditors.
-Certain assets are exempt from this sale, however, such as cars needed for transportation, basic household furnishings, and the tools needed for work.
+Overseen by a court-appointed trustee, it entails the selling or “liquidating” of an individual or business’s assets to distribute to creditors.
+Certain assets are exempt from this sale, however.
+These vary by state but can include things like cars needed for transportation, basic household furnishings, and the tools needed for work.

 Once the assets are liquidated and the debtor has given what money they can to their creditors, the rest of their debt is discharged.
-However, there are a few exceptions — an individual is still on the hook for child support, court-ordered alimony, taxes, and student loans.
+However, there are a few exceptions — an individual is still on the hook for debts like child support, taxes, and student loans.

 A Chapter 7 bankruptcy will stay on the debtor’s credit report for 10 years after the filing date.
-And if that person/business gets in over their head again, they won’t be able to file for this chapter for another eight years.
+And if that person or business gets in over their head again, they won’t be able to file for this chapter for another eight years.

 Chapter 11 Bankruptcy

 Chapter 11 bankruptcy is designed to help struggling businesses restructure their finances so they can remain open.
-With this type of bankruptcy, a debtor is able to remain in control of their business and renegotiate the terms of their debts with creditors, such as modifying interest, payment due dates, and other terms.
+With this type of bankruptcy, a debtor is able to remain in control of their business and renegotiate with creditors the terms of their debts, potentially modifying interest, payment due dates, and other terms.
 It can sometimes even erase debt entirely.

 Chapter 11 bankruptcy allows a business to stay intact and come out the other side as a healthy business.
 However, it can be the most complex of all the bankruptcy chapters.
 It also tends to be the most expensive type of bankruptcy proceeding.